ryzom/ryzomcore_graphics/README.md

 # Ryzom Core Graphics Assets

 This repository contains the graphics assets from the Ryzom game.
+It is maintained by the Ryzom Core open-source community.

 Assets in this repository, including all further contributions, are licensed under both CC-BY-SA 3.0 and FAL 1.3.